 - 9.6.6 For refusal to accept reemployment in a regular position; - 9.6.7 For other material reasons; or - 9.6.8 Upon being passed over five (5) times for original appointment during the life of an eligibility register. - 9.7 CANCELLATION OF ELIGIBILITY--NOTICE TO ELIGIBLE.
-Before striking an eligible's name from a register, the Secretary-Chief Examiner must give the eligible written notice setting forth the causes for removal.
-Within ten (10) calendar days after the date of mailing of such notice, the eligible may file a written statement with the Secretary-Chief Examiner explaining or justifying the causes set forth in the notice.
-The Secretary-Chief Examiner will consider all timely filed statements and take such action as is appropriate.
-Notice under this section is not required in the event of an eligible's voluntary removal from a register.
+Should the Police Chief determine an eligible referred from the eligibility list to be non-responsive or unsuitable for employment, documentation supporting removal from the list will be presented to the Commission for review and action.
+A new referral will be forwarded to the Chief and the non-responsive or unsuitable candidate will remain inactive on the list until the Commission has taken final action.
+If removal from the list is approved, the Secretary-Chief Examiner will notify the applicant in writing of his/her removal for lack or responsiveness or unsuitability.
+If removal is not approved, the eligible will return to active status.